aditiGandhi28/understanding_github/README.md

 # understanding_github
- Weare learning git fore first time
+ We are learning git fore first time